sieste/doit/README.md

 achieved by approximating the target density by a weighted sum of Gaussian kernels centered on the design points.

-DoIt approximates the joint posterior, marginal posteriors densities, posterior expecations and posterior variances.
+DoIt approximates the joint posterior, marginal posteriors, posterior expecations and posterior variances.
 The package contains functions to optimally choose additional design points, and to calculate the optimal kernel with by cross validation.